 If you want to the Strava iPhone app to forget about particular sensors you can go to the Biometric Sensors setting page and press the Edit button then delete individual devices.
 This will not prevent the app from connecting to these devices however it will prevent the app from preferring those devices.

 Where can I buy Biometric Sensors and/or adaptors that work with Strava?

 Strava currently supports peripheral connectivity through the devices produced by Wahoo Fitness. iPhone models 4S and newer can leverage Wahoo's Bluetooth LE peripherals.
-This includes the Blue HR, the Blue SC, the RFLKT, and the ANT+ Key.
+This includes the Wahoo TICKR, the Blue SC, the Wahoo RFLKT, and the ANT+ Key.
 Wahoo's ANT+ adaptors will enable Strava to communicate with most 3rd party ANT+ heart rate monitors, cadence sensors, and power meters - including the Gamin Premium Heart Rate Monitor sold in the Strava Shop.
 Keep in mind that because it doesn't use Bluetooth LE, the ANT+ key will work with the iPhone 4 as well as the 4S.